lliendo/SimpleFSM/README.rst

     if __name__ == '__main__':
         main()

+In the above example all the transitions are lambdas but you can use any defined function as well, the functions should take only one argument, the symbol that is being evaluated and return a bool.

 Is important to note that when implementing the read_symbol() method and no more input is available you must raise the